annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     ├── extensions
     ├── layouts
     ├── themes
-    └── trash
+    └── workers
 ```

-The `system/extensions` folder contains installed extensions, configuration files and the log file.
+The `system/extensions` folder contains configuration files and the log file.
 You can change the appearance of your website in the `system/layouts` folder and `system/themes` folder.
-You can change layouts and themes as you like, knowledge of HTML, CSS and JavaScript is required.
-The `system/trash` folder contains deleted files, usually up to 90 days.
+You can change all layouts and themes as you like.
+Knowledge of HTML, CSS and JavaScript is required.
+It is better not to change any files in the `system/workers` folder.

 ## System settings